resourced/resourced/docs/contributors/README.md

 **Q: What is the general architecture?**

-ResourceD has 3 components: Reader, Writer, and HTTP server.
+ResourceD has 4 components: Reader, Writer, Executor, and Logger.
+They all run in their own goroutines.

 * Reader scrapes information on your server and returns JSON data.
-Each reader runs in its own goroutine.

 * Writer reads the JSON data, process it further, and sends it to other places.
-Each writer runs in its own goroutine.

-* HTTP server serves the JSON data locally.
+* Executor executes logic based on expression performed on readers data.

+* Logger tails a log file and forwards the log lines to master.